SasikaA073/CDP-communication-system/README.md

 - Image
 - Bit Stream
 - Real-time audio

-in a point-to-point network using devices,Blade-RF.
+ using devices such as Blade-RF.

 ___